 The AMT comes with a normal driving mode and an ECO mode which basically shifts gear at lower RPM’s resulting in increased mileage but lower power delivery.
 I have ALWAYS used the ECO mode except for off roads and found it very comfortable.
 The drop in power as compared to normal mode is not much and hardly noticeable in city driving.
 During high-speed overtakes, I have noticed a slight lag in power delivery and I generally stick to M mode in such situations.
 The highest mileage I have recorded was 22.5kmpl on a 350km trip from Bangalore to Chennai.
 I did use the Cruise Control a lot with a speed setting of 85kmph.
 On a normal day, I get about 17-19 kmpl on the highways if I maintain speeds of around 90kmph or with the cruise control on and about 12-13kmpl in city conditions.
-All these figures are in ECO mode and Air Conditioning on.
+All these figures are in ECO mode and Air Conditioning.

 This is where Renault needs to make some improvements.
 I am not too fond of the overall looks and quality of the interiors.
 Plastic quality in certain places is of cheaper quality to the ones used in low-end cars in India.
 You touch the plastic panels near the infotainment system and they start squeaking.
 It is evident where Renault has cut costs and cut corners too.
 When you drive over a rough patch, you can hear the plastic parts vibrating which is an irritating distraction for some drivers.
 The seats are very comfortable and clad in decent quality materials.
 The AMT is almost the top end and Renault should have offered me Art Leather seats.